 Department of History, Boston College, 2017-present

-Fall 2017: STEM Lab (Core Renewal).
-Created the curriculum and directed a hands-on science and technology laboratory practicum centered on Arduino-based technologies.
+Fall 2017 & 2018: STEM Lab (History/Biology).
+I created the curriculum and directed a hands-on science and technology laboratory practicum centered on Arduino-based technologies.
 STEM Lab is part of the interdisciplinary Complex Problems course, Science and Technology in American Society, which investigates the history and practice of science and technology since 1945.

 Spring 2018: Women in U.S. Medicine (History).
 This course explores the history of women in U.S. medicine from the colonial period to the present.
 This course addresses both the changing place of women within the medical profession and the development of medical knowledge about women’s bodies.
 It pays particular attention to structural inequalities within the medical profession and the important role that practitioners, feminists, and patients have played in challenging gender-based discrimination in medicine and sexist assumptions about the female body.